 It’s finally here!
-For thousands of Irish families all over the country (& around the world) Christmas officially starts on the Friday night of the Late Late Toy Show!
-And we’ve got just the thing, it’s the Ultimate Late Late Toy Show essentials list to see you through the show!
+For thousands of Irish families all over the country (and watching around the world), Christmas officially starts on the night of the Toy Show!
+Make sure you’re prepared with the ultimate Late Late Toy Show essentials list to see you through the show!

 Late Late Toy Show History